dmbee/seglearn/_sources/user_guide.rst.txt

 The main contributions of this package are:

 1) ``SegmentX`` - transformer class for performing the time series / sequence segmentation when the target is contextual
-2) ``SegmentXY`` - transformer class for performing the time series / sequence segmentation when the target is a time series. also handles forecasting.
+2) ``SegmentXY`` - transformer class for performing the time series / sequence segmentation when the target is a time series or sequence.
+3) ``SegmentXYForecast`` - transformer class for performing the time series / sequence segmentation when the target is future values of a time series or sequence.
-3) ``FeatureRep`` - transformer class for computing a feature representation from segment data, and
+4) ``FeatureRep`` - transformer class for computing a feature representation from segment data, and
-4) ``SegPipe`` - pipeline class for integrating this for use with scikit learn machine learning algorithms and evaluation tools
+5) ``SegPipe`` - pipeline class for integrating this for use with scikit learn machine learning algorithms and evaluation tools
-5) ``TS_Data`` - an indexable / iterable class for storing time series & contextual data
+6) ``TS_Data`` - an indexable / iterable class for storing time series & contextual data
-6) ``split`` - a module for splitting time series or sequences along the temporal axis
+7) ``split`` - a module for splitting time series or sequences along the temporal axis

 What this Package Doesn't Include
 ---------------------------------